route4me/route4me-net-core/Route4MeDB/README.md

 The solution Route4MeDb is done on the base of Route4me c# SDK and EFC (Entity Framework Core).
 It's used for creating/consuming Route4me data in some relational DBMS.

-Corrently  are supported the DBMS:
+Currently are supported the DBMS:
 - MS SQL;
 - SQL Express;
 - PostgreSQL;